Sherwin Williams 11 Best Tan Paint Colors

 If stronger shades of tan come back in style (doubtful), I can see Oyster Bar being a HUGE hit.
 However, its increased yellow-green hues can be a bit much for the average space.
 Why mention it?
 Because it might be just perfect for YOU!

 Oyster Bar has an LRV of 64, making it a light-depth paint color.
-If you want to see HOW much yellow-green it has in it, compare it to a color like Benjamin Moore’s Manchester Tan, which looks DARN NEUTRAL in comparison!
+If you want to see how much yellow-green it has in it, compare it to a color like Benjamin Moore’s Manchester Tan, which looks DARN NEUTRAL in comparison!

 10. SHERWIN WILLIAMS NATUREL 7542

-If you love a paint color with a bit more meat on its bones, Naturel could be the tan for you.
-With an LRV of 54, Naturel is in the light-medium depths.
-Naturel picks up where Relaxed Khaki left off, but is more subtle with its undertones, offering a more laidback approach to a light-medium depth tan.
+With an LRV of 54, Naturel falls within the light-medium depth range.
+Picking up where Relaxed Khaki left off, Naturel is more subtle with its undertones, offering a more laid-back approach to a light-medium depth tan.

 Sherwin Williams Urbane Bronze kitchen island